flowchain/devify-server/templates/201-web-of-things-dashboard/README.md

 ![](http://res.cloudinary.com/jollen/image/upload/h_110/v1455862763/devify-logo_rh63vl.png)

-The simplest toturial to build a real-time
+The simplest tutorial to build the Web of Things architecture - with ESP8266 and Microsoft Azure

 ## Project Goal